Qorinix QX / BENCHMARK

 62% cache saving on repeated queries with quality matching frontier public models, at less than half the cost.

-Highest reasoning index in the public reference set; pair with Qorinix routing for speed-tiered fallback.
+Highest reasoning index in the public reference set; pair with Qorinix routing for speed-tiered resilience.

 Cheapest non-Qorinix lane; useful for offline batch where latency does not matter.